Stanimir A. Alexandrov

 - “Delimitation of the Continental Shelf in an Enclosed Sea,” Hague Yearbook of International Law, 3 (1992).

 Mr. Alexandrov is an active member of the Institut de Droit International, American Bar Association, American Society of International Law, London Court of International Arbitration and International Law Association.
-He is also an Advisory Board member of the Institute for Transnational Arbitration.
+He is also an Advisory Board member of the Institute for Transnational Arbitration and a Board member of the Russian Arbitration Association.